 My advice is to add oil to the pot of water when boiling and keep the noodles moving around.
 After draining, spread noodles out in a shallow pan so they stay loose.

 I like to season the noodles with black pepper, Chinese five spice, garlic powder, salt, and sesame oil.
 Swirl around with a fork to get it all coated.
 Chinese five spice has a strong flavor.
-A little bit goes a long way, usually, ½ tsp is enough for me, add as much or as little as you like.
+A little bit goes a long way, usually, ½ teaspoon is enough for me, add as much or as little as you like.
 After adding the spices the chow mein will look a little brown, that is from the five spice.
 Set noodles aside.

 Cook the vegetables in a deep pot or wok.